The moral dilemma of volunteer tourism

 "Yeah."

 Her comment makes me think about one of the boys who lives with Jane.
-At the party, I didn't recognize most of the kids from when I volunteered.
+At the party, I didn't recognise most of the kids from when I volunteered.
 They were 10 years older.
-But I instantly recognized this boy.
+But I instantly recognised this boy.
 He was 2 the last time I saw him.
 His mother, Jane says, had discarded him behind a bush and was jailed for abandoning the child.
 When he arrived, one of the house mothers said, he didn't know how to eat: He would lie there with his mouth open.

 Back in 2009, he would frequently approach me in his wobbly, baby-walk way, wanting to be held.
 And I would think, How can you say no to this child?
 So I would walk with him in the concrete yard, and he would point at things and say his one word, Ahh-dahh.